 Now we have a contour line.
-We’re all set to dig a swale as described above and plant into the downhill mound.
-One note, if you’re looking to hire an excavator to install very large mainframe swales (as I’m designing for about 2 acres in my front yard), make sure you interview the operator and he fully understands what you’re trying to do.
-An off contour ditch doesn’t do you much good.
+We’re all set to dig a swale as described above and plant it into the downhill mound.
+One note, if you’re looking to hire an excavator to install very large mainframe swales (as I’m designing for about 2 acres in my front yard), make sure you interview the operator and that he fully understands what you’re trying to do.
+An off-contour ditch doesn’t do you much good.

 Building a Hugelkultur Swale